iainurquhart/Nolan/README.md

 	{total_nolan_rows} - Number of rows in the Nolan cell {nolan_row_count} - Same as {count} to avoid variable clashes

+Parameters

+	limit="3" - limit the returned rows
+	backspace="1" - remove end characters from the final output

 ### Caveats
 Changing a Nolan cells short name will **not** update existing values set, so choose your short names wisely.